erictsai6/gevent_0mq_test/README.md

 The purpose of this is to test the performance of gevent and to learn how to use gevent and 0mq and create our own central distributed broker

+I've also added in a heartbeat simulation to test the 0MQ PUB/SUB socket type connection

 This was run on 64-bit Ubuntu 10.04

 Requirements